The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Methods

-We used the absorption lines in the $H$-band to constrain the spectral type of WOH~G64 in 2016 based on the near-IR atlas from \citet{Rayner2009}.
-The lack of the Br series indicates a late-G type or later.
-We do not see molecular CO features nor the bump due to H$^{-}$ opacity, which both appear in late K-types.
+Comparison of absorption lines in the $H$ band with the near-IR atlas by \citep{Rayner2009} constrains the spectral type of WOH~G64 in 2016.
+The lack of the Br series indicates a late-G spectral type or later.
+We observe the metallic forest of atomic absorption lines (e.g., Fe, Si, and Ti) in the spectra of K-type stars (Extended Data Fig.~\ref{fig:fig_spec_nearIR}).
+The absence of strong molecular CO features and the bump due to H$^{-}$ opacity agrees with an early K-type star.
 Therefore, we conclude that WOH~G64 has a late-G or early-K spectral type.
-We also used APOGEE~DR17 \citep{Apogee2022} to compare WOH~G64 with the $H$-band spectra of four stars from the LMC to constrain the $T_{\rm eff}$.
-We chose: LHA 120-S 89, the sgB[e] from \citet{Kraus2019} with the most similar luminosity to WOH~G64; [W60]~B90, an M-type extreme RSG undergoing episodic mass loss \citep{deWit2023, MunozSanchez2024}, and two warm stars with the highest S/N with $\log(g)<1$~dex and $4500<T_{\rm eff}<5000$~K. We selected this $T_{\rm eff}$~range because the H~\textsc{i} lines become stronger at warmer $T_{\rm eff}$~and are not present in WOH~G64.
-The two warm stars are [MA93]~897, a RSG with a hot companion \citep{Patrick2022}, and HV~2251, a yellow supergiant candidate \citep{Neugent2012} and a classical Cepheid based on its variability \citep{Soszynski2009}.
-We compare WOH~G64 with the four selected stars in Fig.~\ref{fig:fig_Hband_comparison}, highlighting the $T_{\rm eff}$~reported in APOGEE.
+We also used APOGEE~DR17 \citep{Apogee2022} to compare WOH~G64 with the $H$-band spectra of four stars from the LMC to constrain the \teff.
+We chose: LHA 120-S 89, a sgB[e] with similar luminosity \citep{Kraus2019} to WOH~G64; [W60]~B90, an M-type extreme RSG undergoing episodic mass loss \citep{deWit2023, MunozSanchez2024}, and two warm supergiants with the high S/N, $\log(g)<1$~dex and $4500<\teff<5500$~K. We selected this \teff~range because the H~\textsc{i} lines become stronger at warmer \teff~and are not present in WOH~G64.
+The two warm stars are [MA93]~897, a RSG with a hot companion \citep{Patrick2022}, and HV~2251, a yellow supergiant candidate \citep{Neugent2012}.
+We compare WOH~G64 with the four selected stars in Fig.~\ref{fig:fig_Hband_comparison}, highlighting the \teff~reported in APOGEE.
 Despite the B[e] features found in the optical regime, this spectral classification is incompatible with the $H$-band.
-Moreover, WOH~G64 does not show the same RSG features as [W60]~B90, indicating a warmer $T_{\rm eff}$.
+Moreover, WOH~G64 does not show the same RSG features as [W60]~B90, indicating a warmer \teff.
 However, HV~2251 and [MA93]~897 are similar to WOH~G64.
-We therefore estimate $T_{\rm eff}\sim4700$~K for WOH~G64, which agrees with the late-G and early-K classification and the lack of TiO bands in the optical range.
-However, it cannot explain the He~\textsc{i} emission in the optical and the $J$-band, hinting at a potential composite spectrum as the result of a binary system (see Sect.~\ref{sec:dis_binary}).
+We, therefore, estimate $\teff = 4800 \pm 300$~K for WOH~G64, which agrees with the late-G and early-K classification and the lack of TiO bands in the optical range.
+However, it cannot explain the He~\textsc{i} emission in the optical and the $J$-band, hinting at a composite spectrum as the result of a binary system.